rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * IndexNow Integration - Instantly notify Bing and Yandex of SEO changes made to your sites content.
 * Microsoft Clarity Integration - Better understand how users interact with your website through heatmaps and session recordings.
 * WordPress REST API Integration - Manage your post and term SEO meta via the WordPress REST API for seamless integration with headless WordPress installations.
+* Crawl Quota Management - Use our Crawl Cleanup feature to manage your search engine crawl quota and index your important content faster.

 = WordPress SEO Integrations =